 At AA Insurance, our customers are covered for this damage under our ‘Hidden water damage’ benefit.
 The benefit offers a contribution of up to $2,000 if your home sustains gradual damage from a leaky water pipe forming part of a heating, water reticulation, or plumbing system, a water storage tank or waste disposal unit and if the damage could not have been discovered immediately.

-These examples illustrate the importance of, not only having the right cover, but also maintaining your home or investment property.
-Even though it’s part of the conditions of your insurance, keeping your property in good nick really does save you time and money in the long run.
-If you, your tenants or property manager, notice something is broken, a funny smell, the sound of a drip or something unusual like a stain on the ceiling or mould growing, get it sorted quickly before it’s too late.
+Gradual damage is a common exclusion in home insurance cover, so it’s important to make sure you are properly maintaining your home or investment property and picking up on tell-tale signs.
+Keeping your property in good nick is part of the conditions of your insurance, and it really does save you time and money in the long run.
+If you, your tenants or property manager, notice something broken, a funny smell, the sound of a drip or something unusual like a stain or patch of mould on the ceiling, get it sorted quickly before it causes any further damage.

 Now’s a great time to review your insurance.
 We recommend checking your details are up to date and ensuring the policy and cover you’ve chosen is right for you and your insurance needs.

 If you have any questions about your insurance, need to update your AA Insurance policies or would like a quote, don’t hesitate to contact us.
 We’re open from 8am to 8pm weekdays and from 8am to 6pm weekends and public holidays.

 This blog provides general information only and is not intended to be a recommendation or personalised financial advice.
 Excesses, terms, conditions, limits and exclusions apply to AA Insurance Limited’s policies.
 Please check the policy wording for details of cover.
 The provision of cover is subject to the underwriting criteria that apply at the time.